-The Licensing Act 2003, which received Royal Assent on 10th July 2003, means that the, Gloucester City Council has responsibility for the licensing of all premises in the District that sell alcohol, provide regulated entertainment or serve hot food or drink to the public between 23.00 and 05.00.
+By virtue of the Licensing Act 2003 Gloucester City Council (the Licensing Authority) has responsibility for the licensing of all premises in the District that sell alcohol, provide regulated entertainment or serve hot food or drink to the public between 23.00 and 05.00.
 In addition the Authority must issue Personal Licences to persons responsible for the retail sale of alcohol and accept Temporary Event Notifications from persons requiring occasional permissions for activities licensable under the Act.

-To comply with the legislation, Licensing Authorities must publish a Licensing Policy that sets out the position in relation to its duties under the Licensing Act to guide its work to implement the Act.
+To comply with the legislation, Licensing Authorities must publish a Licensing Policy that sets out the position in relation to its duties under the Licensing Act to guide its work in implementing the Act.
 The Council welcomes the powers granted to it by the legislation and will continue to use them, in consultation with 'Responsible Authorities' (e.g. Police, Fire Service, Planning, Environmental Health etc), licensees, local businesses and residents, in a socially responsible way.

-This document is the fourth Licensing Policy Statement to be consulted upon by Gloucester City Council.
+This document is the fifth Licensing Policy Statement to be consulted upon by Gloucester City Council.
 The Licensing Authority will consult widely on this issue as it affects a very large number of people in the District (e.g. licensees, residents and businesses) as well as statutory agencies and the like.

 This Licensing Policy has been drawn together based on the last edition with some updates where appropriate and reflects the local balance between the commercial interests of the licensed trade and the communities they serve and impact upon.
-The intention is that the policy will be reviewed at least every 3 years and if considered necessary will be revised.
-This policy will come into force on 7 January 2011.
+The Act requires the Council to revise and republish the policy every five years.
+This Policy will come into force January 2016.